Yazwh0/BitMagic.Documentation/Emulator.md

 [![Build](https://github.com/Yazwh0/BitMagic/actions/workflows/build-test.yml/badge.svg)](https://github.com/Yazwh0/BitMagic/actions/workflows/build-test.yml)

-Emulating the Commander X16 for general use.
-The same core drives the [debugger](/debugger/).
+BitMagic emulates the Commander X16 for general use.
+The same core also drives the [debugger](/debugger/).

 ## Download

-The best way to get the emulator is the latest build, [here](https://github.com/Yazwh0/BitMagic/releases/download/latest/BitMagic-TheEmulator.Windows.zip).
+The best way to get the emulator is the [latest build](https://github.com/Yazwh0/BitMagic/releases/download/latest/BitMagic-TheEmulator.Windows.zip).
 There is no automatic update, so check back for newer builds.

 Alternatively, clone the repository and build the emulator project.

 ## Prerequisites

-Before you can run the emulator you will need a copy of the [ROM](/emulator/rom).
+Before you can run the emulator, you'll need a copy of the [ROM](/emulator/rom).

 ## Emulator state

 The emulator is under active development.
-The CPU, VERA (including PSG, PCM and FX), the YM2151, the VIA, the SMC, the RTC and the SD card are all emulated.
+The CPU, VERA (including PSG, PCM and FX), the YM2151, the VIA, the SMC, the RTC, the SD card and the UART's modem emulation (via ZiModem) are all emulated.
 It aims to match the official X16 emulator; it is close but not exact.
 Open gaps and differences are tracked on the [issue tracker](https://github.com/Yazwh0/BitMagic/issues).

 Known limitations: